arcbtc/bitcoinSwitch/README.md

 # bitcoinTrigger
-Turn things on with bitcoin!
+Turn things on with bitcoin.